 timeline UIs.
 I created the component to better understand

 The Pennypult is a desktop trebuchet with a unique design.
 It's easy to construct and powered by spare pennies.
-On KickStarter, it was briefly featured on the front page as a staff pick.
+On Kickstarter, it was briefly featured on the front page as a staff pick.
 The project was funded on the first day and reached two stretch goals!
-All aside, it was another fun and creative Apptivus project.
+It was the first physical product I ever created.

 Alien Hero is an endless runner for the iPhone and iPad.
-I founded Apptivus, a small company to build it.
 It features a lovable green alien and terrified human bystanders.
 If you like games like Jetpack Joyride, you might enjoy it.
 Additionally, it has some great artwork, sound, and music.
-I learned a great deal about the App Store and monetization making this.
+I learned a alot about the App Store and monetization making this.
 As of today, it is no longer available in the store.

 Survive! is a simple avoider game written in 48 hours for the Ludum Dare #28 game jam.
 It was an opportunity to experiment with Unity's new 2D rendering engine.
 The talented Kris Zalameda provided the artwork and design.